mitotic/graphterm/docs/virtual-setup.rst

    script ``$GTERM_DIR/bin/gterm_user_setup``, which currently works with Ubuntu Linux.

- 3. Run the following command as root to display the group access code which should be entered by users the first time they access the server:

-    ``cat ~/.graphterm/gterm_gcode.txt``

-    Distribute this code and a printed copy of :doc:`virtual-lab` to all lab users.

- 4. Run the following command as root user to display the *master access code*:
+ 3. Run the following command as root user to display the *master access code*:

     ``cat ~/.graphterm/@server_domain_name_gterm_auth.txt``

     (Ignore the port number following the hexadecimal access code.)
+    For automatic new user creation, the group code is in ``~/.graphterm/gterm_gcode.txt``

- 5. Use the URL http://server_domain_name to open a new graphtem window on the server, with the super user name (``root`` in our case) and the *master access code*
+ 4. Use the URL http://server_domain_name to open a new graphterm window on the server, with the super user name (``root`` in our case) and the *master access code*

+ 5. Run the following command in the graphterm window to obtain the inidvidual user access code:

+    ``gauth -m username``

+    Distribute this code and a printed copy of :doc:`virtual-lab` to each user.

 Case 2: On-demand server using Amazon AWS
 ================================================================